top of page

 How It’s Detected & Prevented

-• Customs audits of invoices, shipping documents, and company records.
+• Customs Audits: Regular audits of invoices, shipping documents, and company records.

-• Data analytics to spot anomalies in declared values.
+• Data Analytics: Utilizing data analytics to spot anomalies in declared values.

-• International cooperation to track suspicious trade flows.
+• International Cooperation: Collaborating internationally to track suspicious trade flows.

-• Technology like blockchain and AI for secure supply-chain verification.
+• Technology: Employing technology like blockchain and AI for secure supply-chain verification.

 Comments